-Option Description Default Setting Analysis FPS Indicates how many frames will be analyzed by the system.
+Option Description Analysis FPS Indicates how many frames will be analyzed by the system.
 Typically the default value should not be altered.
 However, in many cases the analysis frame rate can be reduced to conserve CPU.
 Doing this may negatively alter the algorithms performance.
-8 Capture Resolution Displays the resolution at which the video is being recorded.
+Capture Resolution Displays the resolution at which the video is being recorded.
 This can be changed in the Device setup.

-320 x 240 Analysis Resolution Setting the Analysis Resolution the same as the Capture Resolution ensures that objects will be detected as far away as possible.
+Option Description Analysis Resolution Setting the Analysis Resolution the same as the Capture Resolution ensures that objects will be detected as far away as possible.
 However, in order to conserve CPU resources it is possible to down sample the video sent for analysis.
 Downsampling will reduce CPU requirements but may also reduce the detection range of the video analytic.
 Processing delay For spatio-temporal background model, the tracker must run a few frames to create a buffer before tracking the live images.
-0 Dwell Time Show after Displays the number of seconds objects have been dwelling, if they have been dwelling for at least x seconds (10 seconds by default).
-10 Defines how much an object can move and still be considered to be dwelling.
+Color Used for detecting the presence/absence of very saturated (bright) colors.
+Must be selected for Color detection options to appear in the Rule Wizard .
+Dwell Time Show after Displays the number of seconds objects have been dwelling, if they have been dwelling for at least x seconds (10 seconds by default).
+Defines how much an object can move and still be considered to be dwelling.
 Horizontal and Vertical are calculated as a percent of object size that the object can move.
-Examples: In an Uncalibrated Camera Position (see "Overview subtab" on page 36), Horizontal 50 means an object can move up to 50% of its max (height, width) horizontally before it is considered to have moved.
-This is similar for Vertical.
-For calibrated Camera Position (Angled, Overhead), Horizontal sets the percentage of height that they can move on the ground plane.
+Motion limit (% of size) Examples: In an Uncalibrated Camera Position (see "Overview subtab" on page 36), Horizontal 50 means an object can move up to 50% of its max (height, width) horizontally before it is considered to have moved.
+This is similar for Vertical .
+For calibrated Camera Position (Angled , Overhead), Horizontal sets the percentage of height that they can move on the ground plane.
 Vertical is ignored.
-H 50 V 50 Tracking , Total number of proposals per Defines how much analysis the algorithm is allowed to do per frame. teration 400 Max proposals per object Defines how much analysis the algorithm is allowed per object (if there are few objects).
-40 System Temperature Defines how willing the system is to think about moves that do not immediately improve the scene model's correspondence with the available evidence.
-Minimum New Object Size
+Tracking Total number of proposals per iteration Defines how much analysis the algorithm is allowed to do per frame.
+Max proposals per object Defines how much analysis the algorithm is allowed per object (if there are few objects).
+System Temperature Defines how willing the system is to think about moves that do not immediately improve the scene model's correspondence with the available evidence.
+Minimum New Object Size Object Appearance None Available only for 2D Fast Object Tracking.
+Does not use object appearance.
+Allows for faster performance, but less accuracy.
+If the CPU load is too high, or if objects tend to be similar colors, select None .
+Colour blocks Stores the average colour value at particular locations on the object.
+Colour histogram Stores the rough distribution of pixel colour across the object.
+Sizes and Distances